Louis Marx and Company: Playsets

 Among the most enduring Marx creations were a long series of boxed "playsets" throughout the 1950s and 1960s based on television shows and historical events.
 These include "Roy Rogers Rodeo Ranch" and Western Town, "Walt Disney's Davy Crockett at the Alamo", "Gunsmoke", "Wagon Train", "The Rifleman Ranch", "The Lone Ranger Ranch", "Battle of the Blue and Grey", "The Revolutionary War" (including "Johnny Tremain"), "Tales of Wells Fargo", "The Untouchables", "Robin Hood", "The Battle of the Little Big Horn", "Arctic Explorer", "Ben Hur", "Fort Apache", "Zorro", "Battleground", "Tom Corbett Training Academy", "Prehistoric Times", and many others.

 Playsets included highly detailed plastic figures and accessories, many with some of the toy world's finest tin lithography.
 A Marx playset box was invariably bursting with contents, yet very few were ever priced above the average of $4–$7.
 Greatly expanded sets, such as "Giant Ben Hur" sold for $10 to $12 in the early 1960s.
 This pricing formula adhered to the Marx policy of "more for less" and made the entire series attainable to most customers for many years.
 Original sets are highly prized by baby boomer collectors to this day.

 Marx produced dollhouses from the 1920s into the 1970s.
 In the late 1940s Marx began to produce metal lithographed dollhouses with plastic furniture (at the same time it began producing service stations).
 These dollhouse were variations of the Colonial style.
 An instant sensation was the "Disney" house, featured in the 1949 Sears catalogue.
 The popularity of Marx dollhouses gained momentum, and up to 150,000 Marx dollhouses were produced in the 1950s.
 Two house sizes were available, with two different size furniture to match; the most popular in the 1/2" to 1' scale, and the larger 3/4" to 1' scale.
 An L-shaped ranch hit the market in 1953, followed by a split-level of 1958.
 Curiously, in the early 1960s a dollhouse with a bomb shelter was sold briefly.

 As the space race heated up, Marx playsets reflected the obsession with all things extraterrestrial such as "Rex Mars", "Moon Base", "Cape Canaveral", and "IGY International Geophysical Year", among other space themed sets.
 In a similar theme, Marx also capitalized on the robot craze, producing the Big Loo, "Your friend from the Moon", and the popular Rock'em Sock'em Robots action game.

 In 1963, Marx began making a series of beatnik style plastic figurines called the Nutty Mads, which included some almost psychedelic creations, such as Donald the Demon — a half-duck, half-madman driving a miniature car.
-These were similar to the counterculture characters of other companies introduced about a year before, such as Revell's Rat Fink by "Big Daddy" Ed Roth, or Hawk Models' "Weird-Oh's", designed by Bill Campbell.
+These were similar to the counterculture characters of other companies introduced about a year before, such as Revell's Rat Fink by "Big Daddy" Ed Roth, or Hawk Models' "Weird-Ohs", designed by Bill Campbell.